Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Search' and the resource 'all Oxidized device configurations'.
-It distinguishes itself from siblings like oxidized_config_get and oxidized_list by specifying it searches across all stored configs for a string.
+The description clearly states the verb 'Search', the resource 'all Oxidized device configurations', and the purpose 'for a string'.
+It distinguishes itself from siblings like 'oxidized_config_get' (which gets a specific config) and 'oxidized_list' (which lists devices).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.